savonet/book/video.md

     use for HLS for instance,
   - `webm` is a modern container adapted to streaming with Icecast,
-  - `flv` is used by some old streaming protocols such as RTMP, still widely in use to stream video to platforms such as Youtube.
+  - `flv` is used by some old streaming protocols such as RTMP, still widely in use to stream video to platforms such as YouTube.

 Many [other formats](https://ffmpeg.org/ffmpeg-formats.html) are also supported.